-Geneva, IL 60134
+Geneva, IL Adoption Lawyers

-Under the Illinois Adoption Act (750 ILCS 50/), adoption is a legal process by which an adult become the legal parent of a child, thereby acquiring the rights and responsibilities of a biological parent.
+Under the Illinois Adoption Act (750 ILCS 50/), adoption is a legal process by which an adult can become the legal parent of a child, thereby acquiring the rights and responsibilities of a biological parent.
 Adopting a child can be a positive and life-changing event.
 As such, it is important to ensure that you understand the legal basis for adoption in Illinois, as well as the path to becoming an adoptive parent.

 Hiring an Advocate for Your Adoption Case